 Natural treatments for Hyperthyroidism and Graves Disease

-In this blog, I want to acknowledge those living with hyperthyroidism, and bring hope that there are effective and natural alternatives to the above medical model.
+In this blog, I want to acknowledge those living with hyperthyroidism.
+I hope that it gives you some hope that there are effective and natural alternatives to the above medical model.

 So what is hyperthyroidism?